bd-j/prospector/README.md

 Migration from < v2.0
 ---------------------

-For most users the primary difference from v1.X will be that the data to predict and fit is now specified as a list of `prospect.observation.Observation()` instances, instead of a single 'obs' dictionary.
+For many users the primary difference from v1.X will be that the data to predict and fit a model to is now specified as a list of `prospect.observation.Observation()` instances, instead of a single 'obs' dictionary.
 There is a new convenience method to convert from the old 'obs' dictionary format to the new specification.
 This can be used with existing scripts as follows:

 ```py
 # old build_obs function giving a dictionary